Zinc Saves Kids

 Our Programs

-The IZA-UNICEF partnership focuses on advancing efforts to combat chronic malnutrition and diarrheal diseases in children under five years of age by implementing two effective intervention strategies:
+For over a decade, Zinc Saves Kids has supported UNICEF efforts to combat chronic malnutrition and diarrheal diseases in children under five years of age through national supplementation and education programs.

 NEPAL

-Zinc Saves Kids helped sponsor MNP pilot projects in six regions and project expansion to an additional nine regions.
-ZSK also helped significantly increase the provision of life-saving zinc treatment for diarrhea through the public health system.
-Funding was also provided in 2012 to aid the Government of Nepal in launching a multi-sector nutrition plan aimed at scaling up the MNP projects.
+Zinc Saves Kids sponsored micro-nutrient pilot projects in six regions, with expansion to an additional nine regions.
+These projects significantly increased the provision of life-saving zinc treatment for diarrhea through the public health system.
+Funding also aided the Government of Nepal in launching a multi-sector nutrition plan aimed at scaling up micronutrient projects.

 PERU

-With Zinc Saves Kids support, zinc has been successfully implemented for the treatment of diarrhea; over a thousand health centers in seven regions provide the life-saving ORS+zinc to children suffering from acute diarrheal diseases; over one million children benefited from zinc containing multiple micro-nutrient powders strengthening their immune system and enabling them a healthy start in life.
+Zinc Saves Kids supported the successful implementation of diarrheal treatment using zinc.
+Health centers in seven regions provided oral rehydration salts + zinc to children suffering from acute diarrheal diseases.
+More than a million children benefited from zinc-containing multiple micronutrient powders strengthening their immune systems and enabling a healthy start in life.

 MEXICO